Azure/azure-sdk-for-java/sdk/machinelearning/azure-resourcemanager-machinelearning/README.md

-# Azure Resource Manager MachineLearningServices client library for Java
+# Azure Resource Manager Machine Learning client library for Java

-Azure Resource Manager MachineLearningServices client library for Java.
+Azure Resource Manager Machine Learning client library for Java.

-This package contains Microsoft Azure SDK for MachineLearningServices Management SDK.
+This package contains Microsoft Azure SDK for Machine Learning Management SDK.
 These APIs allow end users to operate on Azure Machine Learning Workspace resources.
 Package tag package-2022-02-01-preview.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

 ## We'd love to hear your feedback